timm/ezr/docs/about.md

 To distinguish NUMs from SYMs, the programmer added a `isNum` flag (which as false for SYMs).

-Internally, NUM and SYM are both `o`bjects where `o` is a handy dandy struct that knows how to pretty-print itself.
+Internally, NUM and SYM are both `o`bjects where `o` is something that knows how to pretty-print itself.

 	class o:
 	  def __init__(i,**d): i.__dict__.update(d)